damsean102/exceedingly-simple-sitemap/README.md

 # Exceeding Simple Sitemap - DO NOT USE IN PRODUCTION
-A Wordpress plugin that excludes pages from HTML and XML sitemaps.
+A Wordpress plugin that generates and exclude pages from HTML and XML sitemaps.

 The functionality of this plugin is incomplete.